dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 # PROCESSING SUMMARY

-Each register is transformed into a detailed longitudinal file structure containing the following variables: <br>FINREGISTRYID, PVM, EVENT_AGE, EVENT_YRMNTH, CODE1, CODE2, CODE3, CODE4, ICDVER, CATEGORY, INDEX, SOURCE.
+Each register is transformed into a detailed longitudinal file structure containing the following variables: <br>
-All missing values in detailed longitudinal are replaced with a string "NA"
+FINREGISTRYID, PVM, EVENT_AGE, EVENT_YRMNTH,
+CODE1, CODE2, CODE3, CODE4,
+CATEGORY, INDEX, SOURCE, ICDVER.

+## General Rules

-NB: EVENT_AGE is going to be round up to 2 decimal positions
+EVENT_AGE is going to be round up to 2 decimal positions

+**QUALITY CONTROL RULES**:

+Check that EVENT_DATE is not after DEATH_DATE

+If EVENT_AGE is less than 0 or more than 110 then row is deleted<br>
+If EVENT_AGE is missing the row is deleted<br>
+If CODE1 or CODE2 is missing then row is deleted<br>
+If duplicate row then remove row<br>
+If CODE4 is negative then set to missing

+In Kela dataframes check that the ATC / VNRO code are formatted the correct way

 ## Hilmo